University of North Carolina at Chapel Hill student housing: Manning West Community

 Craige North is located next to Craige on Manning Drive and is part of the Manning West Community.
 The building itself was built in 2002 and is four stories with a population of 231 residents, including the seven resident advisors.
-It is a coed residence hall that is suite style with interior corridor access.
+It is a coed residence hall that is suite-style with interior corridor access.
 Craige North boasts seminar rooms, study rooms, kitchens, ice machines, a laundry room, a TV room, lounges, a recreation room and vending machines for its residents' pleasure.
 Craige North is also home to the Spanish Living-Learning Community.
-Residents participating in this program are given a chance to develop their lingual skills outside of the classroom as well as immerse themselves into the culture of Spanish-speaking countries.
-Students will participate in both service and social activities that incorporate Spanish language and culture.
+Residents participating in this program are given a chance to develop their lingual skills outside of the classroom as well as immerse themselves in the culture of Spanish-speaking countries.
+Students will participate in both service and social activities that incorporate the Spanish language and culture.